michael-olufemi/LunarAgent/README.md

 ```

 ### 4. Download Data
-Ensure the required data files (CSV, TSV, images) are present in the `data/` and `test_cases/images/` directories.
+Ensure the required data files (CSV, TSV, images) are present in the `data/` directory, and in the `test_cases/images/ and test_cases/taxonomy_reports` directories to run the test cases on the agent.
 Example taxonomy files:
 - `Fragaria_GAmplicon_16S-taxonomy-and-counts.tsv`
 - `Fragaria_GAmplicon_ITS-taxonomy-and-counts.tsv`